Mrs. Jordan's Online Classroom

 Greenwood Village, CO 80111

-Tutorials Offered During Office Hours or by Appointment in Office E87A and during Access Time on Wednesdays.
+Tutorials Offered During Office Hours or by Appointment in Office E87A.

-I am from San Diego, California where I grew up loving the San Diego Chargers, local history, and In'N'Out Burger.
-I have spent the last 12 years in Houston, Texas where I picked up the word, "y'all," learned what a deer blind is, and grew to appreciate good brisket and gumbo.
+I'm Ashley Jordan (she/her/hers).
+I'm from San Diego, California where I grew up loving the San Diego Chargers, local history, and In'N'Out Burger.
+After graduating college I spent 12 years in Houston, Texas where I picked up the word, "y'all," learned what a deer blind is, and grew to appreciate good brisket and gumbo.

 Nevertheless, by the time I graduated and enrolled at San Diego State University, I knew I loved history and wanted to teach.
 It was in college that I learned to relish education for its own sake.
 I majored in social science and minored in English, always taking some assortment of history, political science, geography, economics, and literature or rhetoric courses.
 Because SDSU was only 20 minutes from my parent's house and was one of the best schools for teaching in the state, I lived at home and took advantage of various honor societies such as Golden Key, Phi Beta Kappa, and Phi Alpha Theta to build valuable friendships.
 These organizations also gave me the opportunity to perform community service, essemble study groups, and get to know professors outside of the classroom.